Beacon of Hope Crisis Center

 Economic Sustainability Program

-Extended Crisis Line coverage, advocates are available from 8:30am-1:00am
+Extended Crisis Line coverage, client support specialists are available from 8:30am-1:00am

-Financial control doesn't have to be a barrier to leaving; we can help.
-There are many barriers to leaving an abusive situation and one barrier is financial control.
+Financial control doesn't have to be a challenge to leaving; we can help.
+There are many obstacles to leaving an abusive situation and one is financial control.
 It is difficult to leave with no money or access to funds or allowed experience with management of funds.
-We help victims become independent and self-sufficient by helping them obtain employment and learn how to manage funds earned for successful long-term economic sustainability.
+We help clients become independent and self-sufficient by helping them obtain employment and learn how to manage funds earned for successful long-term economic sustainability.

-The overarching goal of Beacon of Hope’s Economic Sustainability Program is to help victims of domestic violence and sexual assault become self-sufficient in order to financially support themselves and their children.
-Experience has proven that employment is first among three key factors (employment, housing, and transportation) in helping domestic violence victims achieve self-sufficiency to remain independent from their abusers.
-Approximately 40% of the victims referred to Beacon of Hope are unemployed or under-employed, or they have recently become unemployed due to the upheaval caused by leaving their abusive environment.
+The overarching goal of Beacon of Hope’s Economic Sustainability Program is to help individuals impacted by domestic violence and sexual assault become self-sufficient in order to financially support themselves and their children.
+Experience has proven that employment is first among three key factors (employment, housing, and transportation) in helping domestic violence survivors achieve self-sufficiency to remain independent from their abusers.
+Approximately 40% of the clients referred to Beacon of Hope Crisis Center are unemployed or under-employed, or they have recently become unemployed due to the upheaval caused by leaving their abusive environment.
 Trained volunteers assist clients with the skills and resources necessary to prepare, search, and secure viable employment options.
-Client meetings are flexible to accommodate the transportation and childcare barriers that domestic violence survivors may face.
+Client meetings are flexible to accommodate the transportation and childcare challenges that domestic violence survivors may face.

 People smiling enjoying coffee